-The Bellbrae congregation meets in the Bellbrae Church on the corner of Anglesea Road and School Road.
-The small village of Bellbrae nestles around the iconic surfing beach, Bells Beach.
-Our church, sometimes called ‘The Church among the Pines’ is set in a pretty valley location on Spring Creek.
+The Bellbrae congregation meets in the Bellbrae Church on the lower corner of School Road and Anglesea Road.
+The small village of Bellbrae nestles around the iconic surfing spot, Bells Beach.
+Our church, sometimes called ‘The Church among the Pines’, is set in a pretty valley location on Spring Creek.

-Our services are at 11 AM Sunday mornings.
-You are very welcome to join with us.
-We are a relatively small and very friendly congregation.
-There is opportunity for a quality coffee or cup of tea after the service and most members stay for a chat.
+Our services are at 11 Sunday mornings.
+Please join us!
+We are a small and very friendly congregation.
+There is opportunity for a quality cup of coffee or tea after the service and most members stay for a chat.

-Our minister, leads our service on the 1st and 3rd Sundays of each month and we have communion on the first Sunday.
+Our minister, leads our service on the 1st and 3rd Sundays of each month.
+We have communion the first Sunday.